feagi/feagi/README.md

 been the biggest contributor to this open-source software but we hope others would join in building an amazing solution.

 [FEAGI.org](https://feagi.org) is dedicated to this project and intends to capture information about FEAGI applications, use-cases, tutorials, and deployment examples.
+To learn more and get involved, join the FEAGI [Slack workspace](https://join.slack.com/t/feagi/shared_invite/zt-12ggts9vk-3waU0hembwG3q8sm8HwNpw).

 Here are some key highlights of the framework differentiating it from others:
 * Inspired by the evolutionary process that developed the human brain over millions of years